22b2272/Finance-project-RL/README.md

-# Stock Forecasting using RL
+# Reinforcement Learning for Multi-Asset Portfolio Optimization and Stock Price Prediction in the Indian Financial Market Without Technical Indicators